Skip to main content

 Pruning

 Mow at 2-3 inches (5-7 cm) or leave unmowed as a naturalized ground cover.
 Mow 2-3 times per year.
-No dethatching needed.
-The lowest-maintenance lawn grass.
+No dethatching needed since the spreading habit produces minimal thatch.
+Among the lowest-maintenance lawn grasses available.

 Maintenance Level